-- The fixing of minimum conditions of age, professional experience or seniority in service for access to employment or to certain advantages linked to employment, e.g. for judges, notaries, certain positions of public sector etc.
+2. The fixing of minimum conditions of age, professional experience or seniority in service for access to employment or to certain advantages linked to employment.

-- The fixing of a maximum age for recruitment, which is based on the training requirements of the post in question or the need for a reasonable period of employment before retirement and for example for the armed forces and the security bodies, for firemen etc.
+3. The fixing of a maximum age for recruitment, which is based on the training requirements of the post in question or the need for a reasonable period of employment before retirement, for example for the armed forces, the security bodies, firemen etc.

 Retirement is therefore much more of a voluntary decision in Greece.
-It is a common corporate practice to offer a negotiated retirement package with employees voluntarily leaving employment, rather than to dismiss and risk both age discrimination claims and braches of the Constitution.
+It is common corporate practice to offer a negotiated retirement package with employees voluntarily leaving employment, rather than to dismiss and risk both age discrimination claims and breaches of the Constitution.

 The recent annual reports of the Ombudsman contain the following cases of discriminatory treatment on grounds of age:

-- A seasonal employee, candidate for employment in the Acropolis Museum, filed a complaint because he was rejected due to exceeding the age limit (45 years old) set in the person specification.
+4. A seasonal employee and candidate for employment in the Acropolis Museum filed a complaint because he was rejected due to exceeding the age limit (45 years old) set in the person specification.
 The Ombudsman noted that a deviation from the general prohibition of the setting down of an age limit is permitted only if it is justified.

-- A candidate for receiving a scholarship from the State Scholarships Foundation (I.K.Y.) was rejected due to exceeding the maximum age limit set in the person specification (28 years old).
+6. A candidate was rejected from receiving a scholarship from the State Scholarships Foundation (I.K.Y.) due to the fact they exceeded the maximum age limit set in the person specification (28 years old).
 The Ombudsman noted that a deviation from the general prohibition of the setting down of an age limit is permitted only if it is justified.

-- According to Law 2594/1998 (article 83) the retirement age for diplomats is the age of 60, while for those at the rank of the Ambassador it rises to 65.
-This may be discrimination on the grounds of age.
-The Ombudsman has asked from the Ministry of Foreign Affairs to present its views, stating at the same time that, according to the clauses of the Directives which Greece has incorporated, every state can claim justification on the grounds of general social or pension policy.
-The department alleged that the clause does not constitute differentiated treatment, as it is justified by the nature of the particular occupational activities, which demands the faster promotion of younger persons with special qualifications to the ambassadorial degree.
+9. According to Law 2594/1998 (Article 83) the retirement age for diplomats is the age of 60, rising to 65 for those at the rank of the Ambassador.
+This may be discriminatory on the grounds of age.
+The Ombudsman has asked for the Ministry of Foreign Affairs to present its views, stating that, according to the clauses of the Directives which Greece has incorporated, every state can claim justification on the grounds of general social or pension policy.
+The department alleged that the clause does not constitute differential treatment, as it is justified by the nature of the particular occupational activities, which demand the faster promotion of younger persons with special qualifications to the ambassadorial degree.
 The Greek Ombudsman underlined that this measure is not referring to the promotion of certain diplomats, but to the obligatory retirement of those who are not promoted.
 This practice may establish an indirect discrimination.
 The Ministry did not accept the opinion of the Greek Ombudsman.
 However, it is important to note that the new Code does not contain any distinction as far as the retirement age is concerned, perhaps showing that the Ministry complied with the Greek Ombudsman’s opinion after all.